 Research ethics: Fellowship awardees are required under the terms of the training grant to attend ethics training provided by the Department of Genome Sciences.
-This training generally takes place during Spring Quarter each year; trainees are not required to attend until they begin their third year of graduate school.
+This training generally takes place during Spring Quarter each year; trainees are not required to attend until they begin their second year of graduate school.
 Trainees who have previously attended the Biomedical Research ethics series sponsored by the School of Medicine are exempt from this requirement.

 Course requirements: Trainees are expected to complete a course load that will provide them with a broad background in genomics.
 They are also required to regularly attend a seminar series (for instance, the Genome Sciences seminar series) that will cover both current research in the trainee’s area and increase the trainee’s knowledge of other areas of genomic research, as well as a journal club/research-in-progress series as part of their training.
 All trainees are required to attend any mini-symposia organized for GTG trainees and faculty.
 Continued support is contingent on active participation in these series.
 Elective courses are required as specified by a student's home department.